magomezs/dataset_factory/README.md

 <br />

 # Citation
-Please cite dataset_factory in your publications if it helps your research:
+Please cite dataset_factory_from_reid in your publications if it helps your research:
 @article{gomez2019balancing,
   title={Balancing people re-identification data for deep parts similarity learning}, author={G{\'o}mez-Silva, Mar{\'\i}a Jos{\'e} and Armingol, Jos{\'e} Mar{\'\i}a and Escalera, Arturo de la},